ThavinduUshan/regression-model/README.md

 Error reducing rate become consistent around 12000 epoch and was able to reduced the error to around 2500.
 When compared to the data values of the premium price, I think this model is not that much accurate, and I think we need more data in our dataset or we have to use more layers when building the model.

+Please update me if I did something wrong or If I didn't understood any concept properly. :innocent:

 ## Tech

 Python, keras and Tensorflow